laberning/openrowingmonitor/docs/rower_settings.md

 ## Making sure the hardware is connected correctly and works as intended

+Because any system follows the mantra "Garbage in is garbage out", we first make sure that the signals Open Rowing Monitor recieves are decent.
+First we check the physical properties, then the electrical properties and last we check the quality of the incoming signal.

+**Please check and fix any mechanical/electrical/quality issues before proceeding, as the subsequent steps depend on a signal with decent quality!!**

 ### Checking the physical properties of the rower

 One thing to check is what the original sensor actually measures.
 You can physically look in the rower, but most manuals also include an exploded view of all parts in the machine.
 There you need to look at the placement of the sensor and the magnets.
 Most air-rowers measure the flywheel speed, but most water-rowers measure the handle speed and direction.
 Open Rowing Monitor is best suited for handling a spinning flywheel or water impellor, or anything directly attached to that.
 If your machine measures the impellor or flywheel directly, please note the number of magnets per rotation, as you need that parameter later on.
 So when you encounter a handle-connected machine and it is possible and within your comfort zone, try to add sensors to the flywheel or impellor as it results in much better metrics.